AbishenAG/AbishenAG/README.md

 - **LinkedIn**: [Abishen LinkedIn](https://www.linkedin.com/in/abishenag/)
 - **GitHub**: You're here!
 Feel free to check out my projects.

-Thanks for stopping by — let’s all rise and build together, and be **On Cloud 9**! 💻☁️🚀
+Thanks for stopping by — let’s all rise and be **On Cloud 9**! 💻☁️🚀